fabiomattei/uglyduckling/README.md

 }
 ```

 If you can use the standard templates you can make an entire application just filling the src/Custom folder with all the resources you need.
-Open that folder and have a look so see how the other resources are defined.
+Open that folder and have a look so you can see how the other resources are defined.